IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 and `process_application`.

-The container communicates with the outside world using [Stackdriver] via the `info` function, which sends messages to a log dedicated to the current service run.
+The container communicates with the outside world using [Stackdriver] via the `send` function, which sends messages to a log dedicated to the current service run.
 The key message is the one indicating a successful completion, “Well done,” which is sent at the very end.
 This is the message that we will look for in order to determine the overall outcome of a service run.